frossi933/soundspace/README.md

 # Sound Space

-Online music player for local networks, which allows users to upload their music and add it to the playlist.
-Music plays on server machine.
+local collaborative music room.
+It consists of a music player for accessible in your local network, which allows several users to upload their own mp3 files or paste youtube links to a shared playlist.
+Music from that playlist plays on the server machine

 ## Getting Started